[LOADING TOOLS...]

 Calculation Process:

-Flow Rate: The calculated flow rate in L/min and m³/hour represents the volume of gas flowing through the nozzle per unit time.
-This value is calculated using the simplified formula Flow ≈ k × d² × √P, where k is a constant (~40 for typical nozzles), d is nozzle diameter in mm, and P is pressure in bar.
+Flow Rate: The calculated flow rate in L/min and Nm³/hour represents the estimated volume of gas flowing through the nozzle per unit time.
+This value is calculated from nozzle diameter, gauge pressure, and gas-specific correction factors.
 Higher flow rates indicate higher gas consumption.
-Typical flow rates range from 50-100 L/min for oxygen cutting (low pressure) to 300-500 L/min for nitrogen cutting (high pressure).
+Typical flow rates range from 50-100 L/min for oxygen cutting (low pressure) to 300-500+ L/min for nitrogen cutting (high pressure).
 The flow rate directly determines your gas consumption and costs - doubling the flow rate doubles consumption and costs.

 Gas Consumption: Daily and monthly consumption values show total gas volume used over time, calculated by multiplying flow rate by cutting time.
 Daily consumption helps with daily gas supply planning, while monthly consumption is essential for cost estimation and supply contract negotiation.
 The cylinder requirement shows how many standard 50L cylinders (at 200 bar, providing ~10m³ usable gas) you'll need per month.
 If cylinder requirements exceed 50-100 per month, consider bulk supply options (liquid tanks or pipeline) for 30-50% cost savings.
 Actual consumption may be 15-25% higher due to pierce delays, rapid travel gas usage, and system leaks.